 That’s why it’s so important for family caregivers to make time for themselves—to visit with friends, go out to a movie or a restaurant, hit the gym, go to their own doctor’s appointments, and otherwise enjoy a respite from the constant physical, mental, and emotional stress of caregiving.

 There are also options for addressing financial stress of late-stage cancer.
-Since 2007, Fifth Season Financial has helped families reduce their financial burdens through its Funds for Living and Giving (FLAG) program, which allows individuals to receive an advance on their life insurance policies while still maintaining funds for beneficiaries to receive in the future.
+Since 2007, Fifth Season Financial has helped families reduce their financial burdens through its Funds for Living Program, which allows individuals to receive an advance on their life insurance policies while still maintaining funds for beneficiaries to receive in the future.
 If Fifth Season can help you and your family as you navigate becoming a family caregiver, contact us today or call the toll-free number at (866) 459-1271.